 Understanding and working in baker’s percentages, also known as baker’s math, is a key skill for the home and professional baker alike.

-If you’ve ever wanted to scale up or down a bread recipe, baker’s percentages and this page will help you do that.
-If you’ve ever wanted to understand what all those percentages and prefermented flour labels are in my posts and bread books, this post will help you do that, too.
+If you’ve ever wanted to scale up or down a bread recipe, baker’s percentages and this page will help you.
+If you’ve ever wanted to understand all those percentages and prefermented flour labels in my posts and bread books, this post will help you do that, too.
 This introduction to baker’s percentages is a place to dig into that not-so-scary math behind baking formulas.

-Baker’s percentatges, also known as baker’s math or formula percentage, allow a baker to quickly scale up and down recipes, read formulas (recipes) and immediately understand the type of bread it represents, and a way to add and remove ingredients without affecting the entire recipe.
+Baker’s percentages, also known as baker’s math or formula percentage, allow a baker to quickly scale up and down recipes, read formulas (recipes), and immediately understand the type of bread it represents and a way to add and remove ingredients without affecting the entire recipe.

 Why Use Baker’s Percentages?

-The cornerstone of using baker’s percentages is that we weigh each ingredient for accuracy (you are weighing, right?), and their individual weight is related to the total flour weight in a recipe.
-This means the water, salt, preferment, nuts — everything—is a percentage of the total flour weight.
+The cornerstone of using baker’s percentages is that we weigh each ingredient for accuracy (you are weighing, right?), and their weight is related to the total flour weight in a recipe.
+This means the water, salt, preferment, nuts—everything—is a percentage of the total flour weight.

 With baker’s percentages, you can: